Kichura/MCWine/sources/mods_used.md

 - [ViaFabric](https://github.com/ViaVersion/ViaFabric) - **ViaVersion**,
 - [Zoom (Aka Logical Zoom)](https://www.curseforge.com/minecraft/mc-mods/logical-zoom) - **LogicalGeekBoy**.

-*(This list is subject to change - If a mod fails to boot this client then refer to the 4th disclaimer comment)*
+*(This list is subject to change - If a mod fails to boot this client then refer to the 4th disclaimer comment in main repository page)*